Logo preload

 What we started out as very quickly collapsed.
 I had to adapt.
 I had taken huge financial and personal risks in starting the company and it couldn’t have been a worse time to do so, on many levels.

 Our pilot project focused on one of these transoceanic cables.
 We had a very short period of time, a spartan budget, and we couldn’t be wrong because the consequences to their business, and for that matter, my own, were potentially catastrophic. (little did I know about the existential uncertainty facing Enron.)
-I dutifully went about conducting the project as planned, including analysis of current satellite imagery & aerial photography of the anticipated landing stations along the proposed fiber cable route.
+So, I dutifully went about conducting the project as planned, including analysis of current satellite imagery & aerial photography of the anticipated landing stations along the proposed fiber cable route.
 I did all this from a converted dining room in my home on the best laptop money could buy.
 I had a report, complete with maps, analysis, charts, graphs, tables and narrative that I would have been proud and satisfied to submit as a deliverable.
 Something was missing however.
 There wasn’t a punch.
 It lacked a level of fidelity that I would have wanted as a customer.

 I had time left on the schedule so I worked with some local experts that lived in the general vicinity of those landing stations along the fiber cable route, and who happened to not only be geospatial professionals, but subject matter experts in telecommunications.
 Equipped with the best consumer digital cameras, notebooks, handheld Garmin eTrex GPS, Compaq iPaq PDAs running Windows Mobile, and available digital maps, imagery and photography, these consultants were able to provide context, ground-truth, additional narrative, and most importantly, high-fidelity data collected from the field.
 It was the punch I needed.